AckerlyXu/heima/articles/sql-database/sql-database-firewall-configure.md

 * If the IP address of the request is not within one of the ranges specified in the database-level firewall rule, the server-level firewall rules are checked.
 If the IP address of the request is within one of the ranges specified in the server-level firewall rules, the connection is granted.
 Server-level firewall rules apply to all SQL databases on the Azure SQL server.
 * If the IP address of the request is not within the ranges specified in any of the database-level  or server-level firewall rules, the connection request fails.

+> [!NOTE]
-> [AZURE.NOTE] To access Azure SQL Database from your local computer, ensure the firewall on your network and local computer allows outgoing communication on TCP port 1433.
+> To access Azure SQL Database from your local computer, ensure the firewall on your network and local computer allows outgoing communication on TCP port 1433.

 ## Connecting from Azure
 To allow applications from Azure to connect to your Azure SQL server, Azure connections must be enabled.
 When an application from Azure attempts to connect to your database server, the firewall verifies that Azure connections are allowed.
 A firewall setting with starting and ending address equal to 0.0.0.0 indicates these connections are allowed.
 If the connection attempt is not allowed, the request does not reach the Azure SQL Database server.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > This option configures the firewall to allow all connections from Azure including connections from the subscriptions of other customers.
 When selecting this option, make sure your login and user permissions limit access to only authorized users.
 >

-> [AZURE.NOTE]
+> [!NOTE]
->  For more information, see the **SQL Database: Outside vs inside** section of [Ports beyond 1433 for ADO.NET 4.5 and SQL Database](/documentation/articles/sql-database-develop-direct-route-ports-adonet-v12/)
+>  For more information, see the **SQL Database: Outside vs inside** section of [Ports beyond 1433 for ADO.NET 4.5 and SQL Database](./sql-database-develop-direct-route-ports-adonet-v12.md)
 >

 ## Creating the first server-level firewall rule

 The first server-level firewall setting can be created using the [Azure portal](https://portal.azure.cn/) or programmatically using the REST API or Azure PowerShell.
 Subsequent server-level firewall rules can be created and managed using these methods, and through Transact-SQL.
 To improve performance, server-level firewall rules are temporarily cached at the database level.
 To refresh the cache, see [DBCC FLUSHAUTHCACHE](https://msdn.microsoft.com/zh-cn/library/mt627793.aspx).
-For more information on server-level firewall rules, see [How to: Configure an Azure SQL server firewall using the Azure portal](/documentation/articles/sql-database-configure-firewall-settings/).
+For more information on server-level firewall rules, see [How to: Configure an Azure SQL server firewall using the Azure portal](./sql-database-configure-firewall-settings.md).

 ## Creating database-level firewall rules